calvincronin/Parallel_Transfer_Learning_CNN/README.md

 # Preface
 Below is a reduced form factor of the full paper in this repo.
 Please keep in mind that this is an unorthodox deep learning experiment, so the methodology may also seem unorthodox.
+The conclusions are also extremely preliminary.
 Please try to see it for the novel research question it aims to explore.

 # Intro
 In an effort to further understand the limitations and benefits of transfer learning, this paper introduces a variation titled Parallel Transfer Learning.
 Transfer Learning is typically a linear and sequential process where a large scale or related source model is trained, and its architecture and learned features are augmented to make predictions for a smaller target dataset.
 The pretrained model is the dominant presence in the model.
 PTL is not sequential and doesn’t require pretraining.
 Instead it combines the target task data with a smaller set of related supplemental data, trains on the combined dataset all at once, and then makes predictions about just the target data.